-Part of the St James's Walking Tour
+Part of the upcoming Secrets of St James's Tour.

 As old stable yards go, this may be the most infamous.